civicrm/civicrm-dev-docs/docs/framework/token.md

 ### Token Events (v4.7+)

-Newer use-cases which build on `TokenProcessor` support an additional API for registering hooks.
-This API resolves those limitations.
+If a use-case builds on the newer `TokenProcessor`, then an additional API is available for defining tokens.
+This API resolves the limitations above.

 `TokenProcessor` (above) emits two events which allow you to define new tokens, as in this example: